openresty/lua-nginx-module/README.markdown

 greater flexibility in practice.
 But this feature must be used carefully, so is not recommend for beginners.

 When the Lua code cache is on (this is the default), the user code is loaded once at the first request and cached.
 Nginx config must be reloaded if you modified the file and expected to see updated behavior.
-You can disable the Lua code cache by setting `lua_code_cache off;` in your nginx.conf.
+You can disable the Lua code cache by setting `lua_code_cache` `off` in your `nginx.conf` file.

 rewrite_by_lua_file
 -------------------